pipelight/doc.pipelight/guide/modes.md

 # Pipeline execution modes

-The step execution mode will define the pipeline or step behavior on failure.
+The step execution mode defines the pipeline or step behavior on failure.

 There is actually 3 step execution modes: